 - Minced beef (it doesn’t really matter if you use 500g, 750g or a 1kg or any other amount.
-It’s very much a very adaptable recipe.
-If you have less mince you’ll use less tomatoes or passatta, and if you use more you’ll need more but it’s fine either way)
+It’s very much an adaptable recipe.
+If you have less mince you’ll use less tomatoes or passata, and if you use more you’ll need more but it’s fine either way)

 - 1 medium onion, finely chopped, or a good shaking of frozen diced or sliced onion.